Olawale4444/JavaScript-Algorithms-Practice/README.md

 # JavaScript-Algorithms-Practice
-This repository contains Practice code and solutions for Algorithms which I implemented in JavaScript
+This repository contains Practice code and implementation for Algorithms in JavaScript